wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Advanced detections (such as unfamiliar sign-in properties) are not covered by your license, and will appear under the name Sign-in with additional risk detected.

    P2 "Identity Governance" include Privileged Identity Management (PIM), Access Reviews, and time-saving <a target="_blank"" href="https://docs.microsoft.com/en-us/azure/active-directory/governance/entitlement-management-overview">Entitlement Management</a>.

+   Devices are managed on Azure AD

+   Users on another Azure AD (B2B) or public IDP (B2C)

    ### Azure AD PIM RBAC